 This is a general description of powers of attorney under Utah law.
 It is not meant to answer all possible questions concerning powers of attorney.

 Utah's Uniform Power of Attorney Act went into effect on May 10, 2016.
-The law applies to a power of attorney created before, on, or that date, and to any judicial proceeding concerning a power of attorney commenced on or that date.
+The law applies to a power of attorney created before, on, or after that date, and to any judicial proceeding concerning a power of attorney commenced on or after that date.
 Powers of attorney properly executed under prior law are still valid documents.